therealsphinx/support.balsamiq.com/content/desktop/sharing.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "What's the Best Way to Collaborate with Others?"
+title: "How Can I Use Mockups To Collaborate With Others?"
 menu: "menudesktop"
 weight: 230
 ---